ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-Repeated parsing and re-encoding of a YAML stream can result in the addition or removal of document delimiters (e.g. `---` or `...`) as well as the modification of anchor names and other serialization details: this can break signature validation.
+Repeated parsing and re-encoding of a YAML stream can result in the addition or removal of document delimiters (e.g. `---` or `...`) as well as the modification of anchor names and other serialization details, which can break signature validation.

 # IANA Considerations